cescgie/fp-museen/README.md

-# TypeScript 2 + Express + Node.js
+# RESTFul Crowdsourcing für Museen

-This is a repository to go with my article on creating an Express web application using TypeScript 2.
+This is an Express web application using TypeScript 2.

 ## Install